-- (a) The vertical load must be the same as that obtained on that side under §29.479(b)(1); and - (b) The unbalanced external loads must be reacted by rotorcraft inertia.
+- (a) The vertical load must be the same as that obtained on that side under § 29.479(b)(1); and - (b) The unbalanced external loads must be reacted by rotorcraft inertia.

-§ 29.485 Lateral drift landing conditions.
+$\S$ 29.485 Lateral drift landing conditions.

-- (a) The rotorcraft is assumed to be in the level landing attitude, with- - (1) Side loads combined with one-half of the maximum ground reactions obtained in the level landing conditions of §29.479(b)(1); and - (2) The loads obtained under paragraph (a)(1) of this section applied- - (i) At the ground contact point; or - (ii) For full-swiveling gear, at the center of the axle. - (b) The rotorcraft must be designed to withstand, at ground contact- - (1) When only the aft wheels contact the ground, side loads of 0.8 times the vertical reaction acting inward on one side and 0.6 times the vertical reaction acting outward on the other side, all combined with the vertical loads specified in paragraph (a) of this section; and - (2) When the wheels contact the ground simultaneously- - (i) For the aft wheels, the side loads specified in paragraph (b)(1) of this section; and - (ii) For the forward wheels, a side load of 0.8 times the vertical reaction combined with the vertical load specified in paragraph (a) of this section.
+- (a) The rotorcraft is assumed to be in the level landing attitude, with- - (1) Side loads combined with one-half of the maximum ground reactions obtained in the level landing conditions of § 29.479(b)(1); and - (2) The loads obtained under paragraph (a)(1) of this section applied- - (i) At the ground contact point; or - (ii) For full-swiveling gear, at the center of the axle. - (1) When only the off wheels contact the ground circle leads of 0.9 times the vertical reaction action - (1) When only the aft wheels contact the ground, side loads of 0.8 times the vertical reaction acting inward on one side and 0.6 times the vertical reaction acting outward on the other side, all combined with the vertical loads specified in paragraph (a) of this section; and - (2) When the wheels contact the ground simultaneously- - (i) For the aft wheels, the side loads specified in paragraph (b)(1) of this section; and - (ii) For the forward wheels, a side load of 0.8 times the vertical reaction combined with the vertical load specified in paragraph (a) of this section.